anOwlNamedMavis/nophishtoday/README.md

 # NoPhishToday

+# Ground up version

-NoPhish simulates phishing scenarios in a text-adventure format.
-Built using Squiffy.
+NoPhish simulates phishing scenarios in a text-adventure/visual novel format.
+This version is built from the ground up in JS.